madmurphy/libconfini/dev/docs/rationale.md

 belong to other programs **libconfini** is definitely the perfect tool for the job.

-Despite highly configurable and flexible, the library is still a small piece of work.
-I honestly don't know if it will be useful to the community, but I definitely do know one thing: **libconfini** is unique in its field.
+Despite being highly configurable and flexible, the library is still a small piece of work.
+I honestly don't know if it will be useful to the community.
+But I definitely do know one thing: **libconfini** is unique in its field.